Justinah1/wedevx/USER_GUIDE.md

 ### Accessing the Submission Form

-The lead submission form is available at the homepage of the application (http://example.com/).
+The lead submission form is available at the homepage of the application.

 ### Filling Out the Form